 (United States, 1932 – 1975)

-Originally from Germany, Henry Schreiner opened his company in 1932.
-His daughter Terry and her husband, Ambros Albert, joined the business in 1952.
-After Henry died in 1954, they continued to produce Schreiner jewelry using the original molds.
-Pieces continued to be sold for a few years after production ceased.
+Henry Schreiner (1898-1954), a jewelry worker born in Premich, Germany, immigrated to the U.S. in 1923.
+He opened the Schreiner Jewelry Co. in New York City, in 1932.
+His daughter Terry and her husband, Ambros Albert, joined the family business in 1951.
+After Henry died, they continued to produce Schreiner jewelry using the original molds.

 (United States)Shop R.F.Simmons jewelry